plan · walk · ask

 - 12 months of access

-Active pass holders can add more Ask Us + Companion answers.
+Active pass holders can add more credits for Concierge answers and day adjustments.

-Good when you’re already in Italy and need a little more help.
+Good when you are already in Italy and need a little more help.

-Good for heavy Companion use, family trips, or longer stays.
+Good for heavy Concierge use, family trips, or longer stays.

-Top-ups require an active Trip Pass or Italy Year plan.
-Extra trip windows are only available after your included Italy Year windows have been used.
+Top-ups require an active Trip Pass or Italy Year.
+Extra trip windows are available to Italy Year travellers only.
+Refunds within 14 days of purchase, no questions asked.

 What your pass helps with